A. General Information

 The conditions for filing under this format are:

-- Implement the 2017 CLEAR Vehicle Rate Group Table.
+- Implement the 2018 CLEAR Ontario Vehicle Rate Group Table.

-- Overall rate level change must be less than or equal to 0.0%.
+Overall rate level change must be equal to 0.0 per cent.

 The CLEAR Simplified filing must contain the following informational sections in this order: